Creonextech/AI-medi-mind/README.md

 MediMind AI is a modern, AI-inspired frontend web application that allows users to upload a photo or describe symptoms to simulate disease detection, pain mapping, and personalized health recommendations.
-(This version is UI-only, without backend or real AI — built for demo, UX, or investor presentation purposes.)
+(This version is UI-only, with backend or real AI — built for demo, UX, or investor presentation purposes.)

 🌟 Features